-The European Prevention of Alzheimer’s Dementia (EPAD) consortium is an interdisciplinary research initiative that aims to improve the understanding of the early stages of Alzheimer’s disease and deliver new preventative treatments.
+The European Prevention of Alzheimer’s Dementia (EPAD) consortium was an interdisciplinary research initiative aiming to improve the understanding of the early stages of Alzheimer’s disease and deliver new preventative treatments.

-The largest ever public-private partnership in Alzheimer’s disease research, EPAD transcends disciplinary boundaries to combine knowledge and expertise from 39 European partner organisations across multiple sectors.
+The largest ever public-private partnership in Alzheimer’s disease research, EPAD transcended disciplinary boundaries to combine knowledge and expertise from 39 European partner organisations across multiple sectors.

 Early, targeted intervention

 Research has established beyond doubt that Alzheimer’s dementia is a result of multiple disease processes.
 By the time symptoms appear, numerous pathologies have hampered brain function.

-The hypothesis behind EPAD suggests that early, targeted intervention focused on the very first stages of disease will be more successful.
+The hypothesis behind EPAD suggested that early, targeted intervention focused on the very first stages of disease will be more successful.
 This approach requires greater insight into the life of the brain than has ever been achieved before.
 Which disease processes are most relevant?
 What is the interaction between risk factors, disease and intervention?
 How do you find the right people to track over time?
-EPAD has been set up to find the answers.
+EPAD was set up to find the answers.

 Tackling the challenges

-EPAD faces a number of challenges, including the difficulty of identifying people who are likely to develop Alzheimer’s dementia, the poor understanding of the earliest stages of the disease, and a lack of flexibility in the way clinical trials are carried out.
+EPAD faced a number of challenges, including the difficulty of identifying people who are likely to develop Alzheimer’s dementia, the poor understanding of the earliest stages of the disease, and a lack of flexibility in the way clinical trials are carried out.

 To address these issues, we developed three core strategies which deliver benefits for intervention owners and research participants.

 - The Register: EPAD has created the first single, pan-European register of over half a million people across the risk spectrum for dementia.

 - The Cohort: From this register, research participants were invited to join an EPAD cohort of at-risk subjects, the Longitudinal Cohort Study, known as the LCS.
-This group undergoes standardised tests and follow-up over several years.
+This group underwent standardised tests and follow-up over several years.

 - The Trial: EPAD was aiming to select participants to take part in streamlined proof-of-concept (PoC) trials of drugs designed to prevent Alzheimer’s dementia.